Frequently Asked Pharmacy Questions

 Whether you should take your medication with or without food is dependent on the medication itself.
 Some medications bind to certain elements within the food you eat, therefore decreasing the absorption of the drug, which leads to less potency/efficacy.
 Other medications require food intake to increase absorption.
 Talk to your pharmacist to determine the best way to take your medication. – Lucy Stun, Critical Care Clinical Coordinator

-Where should you store your medications?
+Where should I store my medications?

 How do I discard needles, such as insulin needles, at home?